2021/12/1o – Research bubble Barrier Amsterdam

 The research alliance that monitors the catch of Bubble Barrier Amsterdam has started again in September 2021.
 Due to COVID measures the research results have been delayed.
 Together with The Plastic Soup Foundation we are in the process of examining this captured canal plastic on behalf of the Regional Water Authority Amstel, Gooi and Vecht.

-Plastic Soup Foundation is looking into which items are being caught by the Bubble Barrier; how much plastic is caught; which brands are common and whether the waste can be traced back to its source.
+Plastic Soup Foundation is looking into which items are being caught by Bubble Barrier Amsterdam; how much plastic is caught; which brands are common and whether the waste can be traced back to its source.
 This is important information to effectively prevent plastic waste from entering the canals in the future.
 For example, the data could inform conversations with producers about alternatives to disposable plastic packaging and a rapid introduction of a deposit on cans.

 What does the research look like?

-Catch of the month
+Catch of the month series

 This research is carried out by the Plastic Soup Foundation and commissioned by Waterschap, Amstel, Gooi and Vecht and the Municipality of Amsterdam.